shredEngineer/MagnetiCalc/README.md

 Contribute
 ----------
-You are invited to contribute to MagnetiCalc in any way you like! 😃
+**You** are invited to contribute to MagnetiCalc!

+General feedback, Issues and Pull Requests are always welcome.

 If this software has been helpful to you in some way or another, please let me and others know!